 We went for a long looping drive south--taking all the scenic ferries we could find through the Sunnylvsfjorden, Geirangerfjorden, Innivikfjorden, Sonnefjorden, Aurlandsfjorden, and Naerøyfjorden....
 Fjord, fjord, fjord.... all with ferries.
 Get the picture?
-It was beautiful, and we can heartily recommend this drive.
+It was beautiful, and we can heartily recommend this Fjord Drive.

-Norway does tend to be a little expensive, so one way to economize is to picnic... and you can't beat the scenery at the road side tables provided.
+Norway tends to be expensive, so one way to economize is to picnic.
+You can't beat the scenery at the road side tables provided.
 We stopped to see Stave churches and explore charming small towns along the way.

 Eventually we reached the Hardanger Fjord where we made our way back to Varaldsøy Island and stayed three days.